Xilinx/Embedded-Design-Tutorials/docs/Versal-EDT/docs/6-system-design-example-HSDP.md

 # System Design Example for SmartLynq+ HSDP

 ## Introduction
 This chapter guides you through building a system based on Versal devices that utilizes both the SmartLynq+ Module and High-Speed Debug Port (HSDP).
-It also demonstrates the steps to setup the SmartLynq+ Module and download a Linux image using both JTAG and High-Speed Debug Port.
+It also demonstrates the steps to setup the SmartLynq+ Module and download a Linux image using either JTAG or High-Speed Debug Port.

+> **Important:** This tutorial requires a SmartLynq+ Module.

 ## Design Example: Enabling High-Speed Debug Port (HSDP)
 To use High-Speed Debug Port, the design must be modified to include HSDP support.

-### Enabling HSDP
+This section will modify the project built in the prior chapter to enable the High-Speed Debug Port interface.

+### Modifying the Chapter 5 design to enable High-Speed Debug Port (HSDP)

 This design uses the project built in chapter 5 and enables the High-Speed Debug Port (HSDP) interface.
 You can do this using the Vivado IP Integrator.
 1. Open the Vivado project you created in [Chapter 5: System Design Example using Scalar Engine and Adaptable Engine](#chapter-5).